arpit-agr/v2-arpit-codes/src/notes/gap-after-list-marker.md

 ---
-title: "About the Gap After the List Marker"
+title: 'About the Gap After the List Marker'
 date: 2023-03-04
 tags:
-  - "css"
+  - 'css'
-  - "list"
+  - 'list'
 draft: true
 ---